The Cup And Handle Pattern In The Forex Market

-Traders who have traded with this pattern will be able to predict that the market is forming this pattern when the bullish signal appears on the sideways movement at the bottom of the cup (BC phase).
+Traders who have traded with this pattern can easily predict market movements.
+Predicting that the market is a pattern when a bullish signal appears on a sideways motion at the bottom of the cup (phase BC).

 Buy in the sideways phase at the bottom of the cup and handle pattern